Main Campus Instructors

 Auretta Hensley

-THEATREworks Instructor
+TheatreWorks Instructor

 Auretta Hensley is looking forward to using her Theatre training once again in a classroom setting.
 She believes that her training in acting has helped her in all practical areas of her life from teaching in front of large audiences to homeschooling her three children.
 She is excited to teach young minds how to utilize the voice, body, and the imagination that God has given them in creative ways.